What’s in a Name?

 The Feather

 Okay, I know you’re thinking, what’s with the feather?
 Does this guy collect ginormous birds or something?
 It’s simple, really.
 For the Sioux, a feather is something you’ve earned through great deeds.
-The feather on this site, the one I’m playfully peeking out from behind, that’s the one I’m trying to earn with my words.
+The feathers on this site are ones I’m trying to earn with my words.

 About Lafayette (An Insider’s Scoop)